 infrastructure, processes, procedures, and job roles).

-outcomes, reduce the chance of program failure, improve equipment effectiveness and reduce overall costs.
+outcomes, reduce the chance of program failure, improve escapability performance and reduce through life costs.

 requirements and becoming the supplier of choice.